 - 6.1.
-The donation of goods, facilities and services to a charity provides an economic resource for use by the charity to further its aims and objectives. - 6.2.
-This module applies to all charities that have received donated goods, facilities or services in the reporting period. - 6.3.
-Charities should refer to section 34 of FRS 102 for more information.
-This module deals with how goods, facilities and services donated to charities are recognised, measured and disclosed in their accounts and sets out: - income recognition criteria; - measurement bases; - accounting for donated facilities and services, including volunteers; - accounting for donated goods and services capitalised as tangible fixed assets; - accounting for donated goods for distribution to beneficiaries; - accounting for donated goods for resale; and - disclosures in the notes to the accounts. - 6.4.
+The donation of goods, facilities and services to a charity provides an economic resource for use by the charity to further its aims and objectives. - 6.4.
 Income is recognised by a charity in its accounts for goods, facilities and services donated to it once the income recognition criteria set out in paragraph 6.6 are met.
 When measuring the value of donated goods, facilities and services, practical considerations may impact on the measurement bases adopted.
 For example, although goods donated for sale are normally recognised at the point of receipt, practicability may dictate that they are recognised only on their sale.
-Before undertaking a valuation, the charity should consider the materiality of the donations received and whether the cost involved in undertaking a valuation is justified by the benefits to the users of the accounts in terms of their better understanding the resources available to the charity and to the charity itself from having this financial information. - 6.5.
-Commercial discounts offered in the normal course of trade should not be recognised or disclosed as a donation in charity accounts as they are an inducement to the customer to make a purchase by lowering the price paid.
+Before undertaking a valuation, the charity should consider the materiality of the donations received and whether the cost involved in undertaking a valuation is justified by the benefits to the users of the accounts in terms of their better understanding the resources available to the charity and to the charity itself from having this financial information.